1. DISEASE/DISORDER:

 Patho-anatomy/physiology

 NSAIDs work by inhibiting prostaglandin synthase or cyclooxygenase (COX).
 They impair the transformation of arachidonic acid to prostaglandins, prostacyclin, and thromboxanes.6 NSAIDs are classified according to their relative selectivity of inhibiting COX-1 or COX-2.
-However, there are no studies relating the degree of COX inhibition with anti-inflammatory efficacy in patients.7
+However, studies have shown NSAID dosing results in variable levels of inhibition due to differences in pharmacokinetics, pharmacogenetics, and pharmacodynamics.7

-Multiple randomized clinical trials show there is no evidence that a specific NSAID is superior to another.
+Multiple randomized clinical trials show there is no evidence that a specific NSAID is superior to another.8

-COX enzymes: Two related isoforms of the COX enzyme have been described: COX-1 (prostaglandin-H-synthase-1) and COX-2 (prostaglandin-H-synthase-2).8
+COX enzymes: Two related isoforms of the COX enzyme have been described: COX-1 (prostaglandin-H-synthase-1) and COX-2 (prostaglandin-H-synthase-2).9

 - COX-1 is variably expressed in most tissues.
 It regulates normal cellular processes (e.g., gastric mucosal integrity, vascular homeostasis, platelet function, and renal blood flow) and is stimulated by hormones or growth factors.